 The original Rhode Island Homestead Coop is solid!
-One of the things you will notice is that our run EXTENDS under each nesting box.
+One of the things you will notice is that our chicken run EXTENDS under each nesting box.
 More than providing additional space for your hens, this is CRITICAL as it gives support for the nesting box (this may seem minor, however, without the support the nesting boxes will sag after a short period of time).

-In the picture below you can see the size difference between the Rhode Island Homestead XL and the Orpington Lodge.
+In the picture below you can see the coop size difference between the Rhode Island Homestead XL and the Orpington Lodge.
 Very similar design just different in size.

 A few additional points to consider: